mtkopone/zelect/README.md

 ## Initial Selection

+When first rendered, zelect determines the initially selected item in this order:
 1. `opts.initial` if defined
 2. `<option selected="selected">` if `opts.loader` not defined
 3. Render placeholder text from `opts.placeholder` if defined